fgeorgatos/HPCBIOS/HPCBIOS_2012-92.rst

    You can see how it is built along with its multiple dependent modules, with EasyBuild.
    More details about WRF are visible at WRF_ 's wikipedia page, including further pointers.

-WRF & OpenFOAM are prime examples why a tool like EasyBuild is really essential for an HPC site;
+WRF & OpenFOAM are prime examples why a tool like EasyBuild is truly essential for an HPC site;
-not only can it manage the set of dependencies which are necessary, it will also do so in a manner which is very consistent, eg. in relation to GNU/Intel compilers etc.
+not only can it manage the set of dependencies which are necessary in a structured way, it will also do so in a manner which is very consistent, eg. in relation to GNU/Intel compilers etc.
 For more detailed information why such documentation of parameters is important, see this issue: EBnWRF_.